mosmos6/DeepPurpose-MD-Discovery/README.md

 ### 📜 License
 MIT License.
 Please cite this repository if used in academic work.

+### 📖 Citation
+If you use **DeepPurpose-MD** in your work, please cite:

+Mochizuki, I. (2025).
+DeepPurpose-MD: An End-to-End Colab-Based Drug Discovery Pipeline Integrating Docking, Molecular Dynamics, and Deep Learning.
+Zenodo. https://doi.org/10.5281/zenodo.15613825

 ### 📫 Contact
 Maintained by BioMolDynamics